-To ensure timely disbursal of university-sourced income, we recommend enrolling in direct deposit through both the Workday system and your my.uchicago.edu portal as soon as you have access to a US bank account.
-At this time, only US bank accounts can be added into Workday.
+To ensure timely disbursal of university-sourced income, we recommend enrolling in direct deposit through both the Workday system and my.uchicago.edu portal as soon as you have access to a US bank account.
+Only US bank accounts can be added into Workday.

-- Types of payments issued through my.uchicago.edu: emergency assistance from the Bursar (emergency loans/emergency grants, loan refunds, and student account refunds).
+- Categories of payments issued through my.uchicago.edu: emergency assistance from the Bursar (emergency loans/emergency grants), loan refunds, and student account refunds.

 Updating Payment Elections

 If you do not have access to a US bank account to enroll in direct deposit, payments issued from the university will disburse via paper check mailed to the address on file.
 Checks cannot be picked up from any campus location.
 It is your responsibility to ensure there is accurate address information is in your Workday record (See “Updating Your Primary Address” below).
 If an address is not added to your Workday profile, the default address will be the primary address listed on your my.uchicago.edu portal.
 If the default address is outside of the US, the paper check will be mailed overseas.